Frogvall/dnd5e-misc/Champions of Azeroth/Adventures/The Return of the Amani Empire/Scourge (trolls).md

 > ***Rock.*** Ranged Weapon Attack: +8 to hit, range 50/100 ft., one target.
 Hit: 29 (7d6 + 5) bludgeoning damage.
 >
 > ### Bonus Actions
-> ***Aggression.*** The ghoul move up to its speed toward an enemy of its choice that it can see or hear.
+> ***Aggression (forest troll).*** The ghoul move up to its speed toward an enemy of its choice that it can see or hear.
 It must end this move closer to that enemy than it started.

 ___
 ___